dncc89/mini-ai/README.md

-# minigpt README
+# mini-ai README

-This is the README for your extension "minigpt".
+This is the README for your extension "mini-ai".
 After writing up a brief description, we recommend including the following sections.

 ## Features